The One Gut Bacteria An MD Says Is Crucial For Longevity + 3 Foods To Fertilize It

 It makes sense, as each of these foods is chock-full of phytochemicals: Specifically, pomegranates contain a significant amount of tannins, flavonols, anthocyanins, which boast incredible antioxidant properties.
 Plus, those ruby-red seeds are also a good source of prebiotic fiber, which feeds your gut bacteria and keeps the microbes happy (Akkermansia muciniphila, among others).

-Perhaps we don't need to remind you about green tea's antioxidant-rich, inflammation-managing properties, but the catechin EGCG may play a specific role in certain types of cancers (learn more here).
+Perhaps we don't need to remind you about green tea's antioxidant-rich, inflammation-managing properties7, but the catechin EGCG8 may play a specific role in certain types of cancers (learn more here).
 As for cranberries?
-Those tart berries are rich in polyphenols and ursolic acid, which also has anti-inflammatory effects.
+Those tart berries are rich in polyphenols9 and ursolic acid, which also has anti-inflammatory effects10.

 "You can get good amounts of these phytochemicals through relatively easy, accessible things," Hyman explains.
 "For example, I use matcha green tea powder in my protein shake."
 You can also add concentrated pomegranate or cranberry powders to your smoothies and oatmeal bowls (market options here and here), or simply grab a handful of fresh fruit and start snacking.